shusheaan/shusheaan.github.io/src/content/vol1.md

 ![](../../images/bbb.jpg)

 <div style='font-size: 15px' align='right'>
-    "a beautiful body perishes, but a work of art dies not."<br>
+    "when i see anything, i see a lot of things."<br>
-     - leonardo da vinci
+     - howard finster
 </div>
 <a id="menu"></a>